joms/PushEpisodes/README.md

 In theory you should be able to adding multiple users with different settings (this is untested).
 Also, there's no error handling at this point.

+Also, in theory you should be able to run this through a cronjob.

 Please report any bugs or suffer in silence.